ebrasha/abdal-4iproto-server/README.md

 - **Configuration Management**: JSON-based server configuration
 - **Logging System**: Comprehensive logging of connections and attacks

+### 🧾 Accounting Features
+- **Built-in Session Control**: Administrators can define how many concurrent sessions each account can open at the same time.
+- **Automatic Session Expiration**: Each session has a defined Time To Live (TTL).
+Expired sessions are automatically terminated to free resources.
+- **Dynamic Connection Handling**: When the session limit is reached, new connections can be rejected or queued — fully configurable.
+- **Real-time Session Monitoring**: Tracks and logs all active sessions in real time for auditing and analytics.

 ## 📋 Requirements

 - Go 1.19 or higher